Rafael-Cast/Piecewise-Differential-Zstd-Coder-POD5-Demo/README.md

 ## Quickstart

 If you want to quickly run our demo, we provide a quickstart launcher script, called `launcher.py`.
 In order to run this script, you'll need python 3 and docker.
-You'll also need to run `pip install docker boto3` or your equivalent method of installing the docker library for python.
+You'll also need to run `pip install docker boto3` or your equivalent method of installing the python dependencies.
+Ensure that you have docker running before running our launcher.

 You can either run our full sample quickstart by running `python launcher.py quickstart`, or you can run our individual steps (recommended if you plan on doing more experiments):

-Then, you just need to run `python launcher.py build`, which will build the demo's image for you.
-Ensure that you have docker running before running our launcher.
+To build the project, you just need to run `python launcher.py build`.

 To obtain a sample pod5 file run: `python launcher.py download_sample`

-To compress the file using PDZ then run: `python launcher.py run sample.pod5 compressed.pod5 PDZ`
+To compress the file using PDZ run: `python launcher.py run sample.pod5 compressed.pod5 PDZ`

 If you want to retrieve the original pod5 file, simply run: `python launcher.py run compressed.pod5 restored.pod5 VBZ`

 The following sections will explain different build alternatives and data retrieval methods if you want to keep on experimenting.

+## Additional build options

-## Local build
+### Local build

 The code was only tested in a Linux environment, no other OSes are tested.
 The most complex part of building this project are satisfying it's dependencies.
 We used a strategy combining system libraries plus a conda environment, but feel free to use any other strategy to install required packages and libraries.
 We continue with a list of notable dependencies which you'll need to install (note that for most you'll need both the library and the development package):

-### Required dependencies
+#### Required dependencies

 - Arrow version 8 (we used 8.0.1)
 - Flatbuffers 2.0.0